Board of Trustees

 Employees, Vendors, and Volunteers

-Harris Health expects employees, volunteers and vendors to exercise attention, good judgment and prudence in their relationships, obligations and financial interests so that they do not conflict with the interests of the system or the performance of their duties.
-Harris Health's
+Harris Health expects employees, volunteers and vendors to exercise attention, good judgment and prudence in their relationships, obligations and financial interests so that they do not conflict with the interests of Harris Health or the performance of their duties.
+Harris Health's Conflict of Interest Policy provides guidelines for these individuals for conducting public business free from the influence of personal and private interests.

-Non-employed Medical Staff
+Non-Harris Health Medical Staff